 When we engage in psychotherapy with patients or clients, we have created a client/therapist relationship.
-When a client chooses us as their therapist, a power differential is created in which it becomes our responsibility to manage this relationship.
+When a client chooses us as their therapist, a power differential is created.
+Managing this power differential is the therapist' responsibility.

 This power differential is created by:

-1) clients' beliefs that we are experts because we have advanced education are knowledgeable in psychological matters and are licensed or sometimes doctors or PhD's.
+1) we are seen as experts.
+We have advanced education, are knowledgeable in psychological matters and are licensed or sometimes doctors or PhD's.
 Remember: there is ALWAYS a power differential.